oxelson/unidata-jekyll-theme/README.md

 ### Ruby

-Since the Unidata theme related gem files are hosted on our artifacts server, you will need to tell your Ruby installation that the artifacts server exists:
+Since the Unidata theme related gem files are hosted on our Nexus server, you will need to tell your Ruby installation that the Nexus server exists:

 ~~~sh
 gem sources --add https://artifacts.unidata.ucar.edu/repository/gems/